Skip to content

 Setting a Custom Width

-For more specific integrations you can set a custom width by using the local extra parameters API (as of Google adapter version 10.2.0.2 and Google Ad Manager adapter version 10.2.0.1).
-You can fetch the appropriate height for your custom adaptive banner by using the adaptive size API.
+For more specific integrations, you can configure a custom width in points by calling a MAAdViewConfiguration builder method (as of Google adapter version 10.2.0.2, Google Ad Manager adapter version 10.2.0.1, and Liftoff Monetize adapter version 7.4.5.1).
+To fetch the appropriate height for your custom anchored adaptive ad, call the adaptive size API.

 CGFloat width = 400;